artsy/artsy.github.io/_posts/2018-02-02-artsy-apogee.markdown

 Google Docs Add-ons run as [Google Scripts][], which are a more general-purpose cloud computing platform.
 They [execute a runtime][runtime] based on JavaScript 1.6, which specific features from JavaScripts 1.7 and 1.8 ported in.
 Similar to the [Danger.js][] runtime, there is no event loop.
 So, things are weird.

 Just because we can't fully automate deploys doesn't mean we can't automate _parts_ of the process.
 Specifically, I built the Add-on using [TypeScript][] and compiled down to a version of JavaScript that Google Scripts plays nice with.
-There are even open-source [typings][] available for the Google Scrips API.
+There are even open-source [typings][] available for the Google Scripts API.

 ---